What Do You See All Around – Hymn Lyric

 Thou knowest, LORD, too well.

-“Thou know’st our service sad and hard,
+“Thou ’st our service sad and hard,

 Thou know’st us fond and frail;